-Today in Hip-Hop: Public Enemy Drops ‘Fear of a Black Planet’ Album
+Today in Hip-Hop: Public Enemy Drop ‘Fear of a Black Planet’ Album

 On this day, April 10, in hip-hop history…

 1990: Public Enemy released their third album, Fear of a Black Planet, on April 10, 1990.
-2015 marked the 27th anniversary of the complex and legendary LP.
+2018 marks the 30th anniversary of the complex and legendary LP.

 Following the success of 1988's It Takes a Nation of Millions to Hold Us Back, the Long Island crew sought to create a conceptual album that translated noted psychiatrist Dr. Frances Cress Welsing's The Cress Theory of Color Confrontation into a musical form.
 They utilized the Bomb Squad's trademark sample-heavy "wall of noise" production stylings and the newly christened industry standard of the LP and Chuck's political rhymes, crafting what Chuck D would later describe as "the hip-hop equivalent of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band."